 - \$300 million in cash, subject to certain adjustments including (1) a reduction for any accounts payable and other specified liabilities of Energy Transfer at closing, (2) a reduction to the extent that the long-term debt of Energy Transfer at closing is greater than \$151.5 million, (3) an increase to the extent that the long-term debt of Energy Transfer at closing is less than \$151.5 million and (4) an increase by up to \$80 million to reimburse La Grange Energy for certain mutually agreed upon capital expenditures paid by La Grange Energy to third parties prior to the closing, and - the retirement at closing of Energy Transfer's debt; - the assumption at closing of Energy Transfer's accounts payable and other specified liabilities; - 15,883,234 units, comprising limited partner interests in us.
-The units will be comprised of the following: - -- a number of common units totaling 19.99% of the number of common units of us outstanding immediately prior to the closing (excluding the 4,426,916 common units held by Heritage Holdings) after giving effect to the offering, which we have assumed will be 4,118,162; - -- a number of class D units that will equal the difference between 12,140,719 and the number of common units issued to La Grange Energy in the transaction, which we have assumed will be 8,022,557; and

--- 3,742,515 special units.
+The units will be comprised of the following: - -- 4,419,177 common units; - -- 7,721,542 class D units; and - -- 3,742,515 special units.

 Please read "Description of Units -- Class D Units" and "-- Special Units" for a more detailed description of our class D units and special units.

-S-32 In conjunction with this transaction, Energy Transfer will distribute its cash and accounts receivable to La Grange Energy, and an affiliate of La Grange Energy will contribute an office building to Energy Transfer, in each case prior to the contribution of Energy Transfer to us.
+In conjunction with this transaction, Energy Transfer will distribute its cash and accounts receivable to La Grange Energy, and an affiliate of La Grange Energy will contribute an office building to Energy Transfer, in each case prior to the contribution of Energy Transfer to us.